 Note: The modified position questionnaire is a shortened version of the standard university questionnaire and is to be used only to assist in position development.
 Upon final approval of your grant you will be requested to complete the full Classification Questionnaire for the position.

 (2) Visit the Office of Human Resources (Diana McClay or Lori Erickson)

 Please bring the modified questionnaire to the Office of Human Resources to be evaluated for a proposed position title, pay level and salary.
 You will need this information to propose a proper personnel budget, including benefits.
 Please note that the university's Compensation Plan states that no regular position shall be advertised or filled prior to an evaluation of the position and the establishment of a pay level.
 Due to the nature of a proposed position, a formal pre-audit, including factor evaluation and administrative approvals, may be required later, following final approval of your grant.

-During this meeting our office will also discuss with you the guidelines and schedules for advertising a vacant position.
+During this meeting we will also discuss the guidelines and schedules for advertising a vacant position and guidelines for recruiting and hiring.
 Based upon the proposed classification of the position, our office in conjunction with the Director of Affirmative Action, will estimate advertising costs, to be included/considered when proposing your grant budget.

 (3) Wait for Grant Approval

 Upon notification from the Office of Research and Sponsored Programs that your grant has been approved, you may prepare to advertise your new grant funded position(s).

 (4)Contact the Affirmative Action Office